SammyGoesHowdy/Jam-Characters-In-S3AIR/README.md

 <img src="icon.png" align="right" />

-# Jam-Characters-In-S3A.I.R
+# Jam Characters in Sonic 3 - Angel Island Revisited

 ## What this mod does:
-Have you ever wanted to play as Sonic from the Game.com release of Sonic Jam?
+Have you ever wanted to play as Sonic from the Gamecom release of Sonic Jam?
 Well, now you can thanks to this mod!

 This mod replaces Sonic & Tails with the Sonic & Tails sprites from Sonic Jam, with custom sprites.